VishvaShah01/VishvasBookStore/VishvasBookStore/README.txt

 I got some changes in the code which are from the product.cs I don't know how to change so i just leave it now.....

+2022-04-20
+1000
+I am going to work for that part of the assignment "Price".
+For that I have to add migration with the more filed of product list prices the new timestamp is
+20220420145154_AddNewProduct

+1030
+Now i have to do changes Files from the folder of Product And the name of the files are "index", "PUsert"

+1045
+Another changes is that modify the file index in customer folder Now time to check the code..

+1055
+Everything is going good
+All done....
+Run it...
+Commint it...
+Push it...

 Finally finished the part 4 of the assignment 2...... :)